ory/docs/docs/ecosystem/projects.md

 check if he/she has the necessary permissions (we call this "access control" from now on).
 One way would be, of course, to add these checks in your code.
-Another is to deploy the 5MB Ory Oathkeeper Docker Image, define access rules for your API endpoints (e.g. OAuth 2.0 Access Token + certain set of permissions, a valid JSON Web Token, a valid SAML assertion, ...) and put it - like a firewall - in front of your services.
+Another is to deploy the 5MB Ory Oathkeeper Docker Image, define access rules for your API endpoints (for example OAuth 2.0 Access Token + certain set of permissions, a valid JSON Web Token, a valid SAML assertion, ...) and put it - like a firewall - in front of your services.